4ban/DenoNewsBot/README.md

 ```

 ## Deployment
-The bot is deployed on a private server under firewall and there is no public access to its API from the internet.
+Deployed on a private server behind a firewall and doesn't have a public access from the internet.

 The bot is installed in this Telegram channel: [https://t.me/shortbc](https://t.me/shortbc)